-12 OUR LAST SUMMER - Bjorn wrote the lyrics of "Our Last Summer" about an affair he had in Paris before Agnetha.
-ABBA always treated Agnetha and Frida equally, giving them the same number of lead vocals and the same number of hits.
+12 OUR LAST SUMMER - Bjorn wrote these lyrics about an affair he had in Paris.
+B&B treated the girls fair, giving them the same number of songs and the same number of hits.
 Frida got "Our Last Summer."
 In it, she has fond memories of a lover who settled down to a conventional life.
 She was the one afraid of getting old.

-This unique song takes us on a tour of Paris.
-We visit the Eiffel Tower, Notre Dame and the Louvre.
+We are taken on a tour.
+We visit the Eiffel Tower, Notre Dame & the Louvre.
 Frida mimics the smile of Leonardo de Vinci's Mona Lisa while sampling French cuisine.
 She walks along the Seine and strolls down the Elysee.
 Lasse Wellander's guitar is spectacular!
-He is the most underrated guitarist of the rock era.

 13 PUT ON YOUR WHITE SOMBRERO - Frida gives her macho Spaniard a tongue lashing!
-We might wonder about whom she is singing.
 She dresses her vaquero, not only putting a sombrero on him but donning him all in white with a red bandana.
 She puts him on a horse and sends him riding into the sunset to impress a meek senorita.
-She sees him as a caballero trying to live life as if it were a movie.
-Frida is tough!
-She is a realist.
+He is a caballero living life like it was a movie.
+Frida is a realist.
 "Put On Your White Sombrero" belongs to the Super Trouper era but was deemed unworthy of the album.
 ABBA was peaking!
-There were fewer worlds to conquer.
-"In rhyme with his time" may be the worst line in the entire catalog.
+"In rhyme with his time" is the worst line in the catalog.